JamesLauer/iss-weather-pipeline/README.md

 To improve query performance in Athena, the 431 json files that are written to S3 each day from the L-1_3 "sqs_to_iss_api" and L-2_3
 "sqs_to_weather_api" Lambda functions were compacted (i.e. joined together into a larger file) using a Glue Spark job.
 Without the compaction, each time Athena queries the individual json files in the S3 bucket, it opens, reads and closes each json file resulting in extended query times due to the extra overhead, and more S3 reads, both of which increase costs.
-Whilst the 431 small json files that are ingested daily from each api is hardly going to effect performance or cost, if this project were to be scaled up significantly to include cities from all around the world, performance and cost could suffer considerably.
+Whilst the 431 small json files that are ingested daily from each API is hardly going to effect performance or cost, if this project were to be scaled up significantly to include cities from all around the world, performance and cost could suffer considerably.